-At the age of 27 years, Bright Noa would have been the last person anyone would have handed command to, much less command of a ship like the Ark Royal.
+At the age of 29 years, Bright Noa would have been the last person anyone would have handed command to, much less command of a ship like the Ark Royal.
 Time and the war had changed that however.
-Originally starting his career as a young and inexperienced helmsman, Bright had gone up the ranks in a traditional pace, eventually making his way to XO of the battlecruiser Hood by the time the war started.
-Unfortunately, the Hood had been one of the first victims of the Zeon, having been struck by enemy forces before it could realize a war had even begun thanks to the Zeon never making a war declaration, and so Bright effectively lost his first ship before he could have ever took full command.
-As luck would have it though, someone back on Earth thought Bright was a promising young officer (he graduated fourth in his class at Star Force Academy) and so landed his next service on the Ark Royal, again serving as XO under Captain Paulo Cassius.
+Originally starting his career as a young and inexperienced helmsman, Bright had gone up the ranks in a traditional pace, eventually making his way to a full Lieutenant by the time the war started.
+Unfortunately, his battlecruiser had been one of the first victims of the Zeon, having been struck by enemy forces before it could realize a war had even begun thanks to the Zeon never making a war declaration, and so Bright effectively lost his first ship before ever gaining command.
+As luck would have it though, someone back on Earth thought Bright was a promising young officer (he graduated fourth in his class at Star Force Academy) and so landed his next service on the Ark Royal, serving as XO under Captain Paulo Cassius.
 Naturally, Bright had been foolish enough at the time to believe it would have been smooth sailing from there.

 The Battle of Arcturus proved him wrong.
-It had been one of the bloodiest engagements of the war at this point, as the Arcturus system's proximity to the Sol System, and therefore Earth, made it an attractive target for occupation for the Zeon and a system that the Federation could not afford to lose to them.
+It had been one of the bloodiest engagements of the war at this point, as the Arcturus system's proximity to the Sol System, and therefore Earth, made it an attractive waypoint for the Zeon to move against Earth from, to which Star Force was forced to intercept.
 The Federation had won that battle and forced the Zeon to give up their attempt to take the system for themselves, but at a great cost.

 Both Bright and the Ark Royal had survived that battle, but only due to a decision that Bright knew would have marked an early end of his career.
 At the least he figured he would have been at best transferred off the ship and to a desk job somewhere on Earth, while at worst faced a court martial for cowardice, if not a full dishonorable discharge from the bat.
 Instead, much to his great surprise upon his return to Earth, they gave him a two rank promotion, making him one of the youngest officers, if not the youngest period, to reach the rank of Captain.
 And because most of the experienced commanders had perished during that battle, thus leaving very few talented ship drivers to replace Captain Cassius with, Bright was given full command of the Ark Royal instead.
 Bright wasn't sure at the time whether to feel proud or sick for his unprecedented luck and bolstering career in the face of a second disaster.